Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Bures-Wasserstein IW-ELBO

+This expansion makes explicit that maximizing the IW-ELBO approximately minimizes the variance of the importance weights.
+Consequently, variational approximations with insufficient tail coverage are penalized, since light-tailed proposals typically lead to unstable or high-variance importance weights.
+In this sense, the IW-ELBO promotes a more mass-covering behaviour than the standard ELBO.

-The BW-IW-ELBO method inherits the mass-covering property from the IW-ELBO objective, while the optimisation is conducted on the BW manifold, exploiting its rich geometric structure.
-This synergy offers a distinct advantage.
-The IW-ELBO objective drives the variational density $q$ to cover the posterior mass, and the BW geometry dictates the optimal trajectory for this evolution.
-For example, in the case of a bimodal posterior, the IW-ELBO objective encourages expansion of the support of $q$ to cover both the modes, while the BW geometry facilitates efficient covariance updates for the density $q$ to have such a support.
-In contrast, standard parametric IW-ELBO methods perform updates within the Euclidean space of the variational parameter.
-The flat geometry of this space fails to capture the intrinsic geometry of the variational distributions, often resulting in suboptimal optimisation trajectories and slower convergence.
+The BW-IW-ELBO method combines two complementary ingredients: the mass-covering behaviour induced by the IW-ELBO objective and the intrinsic geometry of the BW manifold.
+The synergy between these two components is crucial, and yields a principled and practically effective variational framework.
+While the IW-ELBO objective determines \emph{where} the variational distribution should allocate mass, the BW geometry determines \emph{how} this redistribution should occur in an optimal manner.
+For instance, in the presence of a bimodal posterior, the IW-ELBO objective encourages \(q\) to expand its support to cover both modes.
+The BW geometry then facilitates this expansion through coherent updates of the covariance structure, effectively transporting mass in a way that is consistent with the geometry of the space of distributions.
+The mass-covering property of the BW-IW-ELBO method is systematically demonstrated in the next section.

+\cite{dhaka2021challenges} study the direct optimization of the {\it inclusive} divergence \(\mathrm{KL}(p\,\|\,q)\), which is well known to encourage mass-covering behaviour.
+Their experiments show that, particularly in higher dimensions, such objectives may produce posterior approximations with poor mode fidelity and degraded predictive performance.
+As acknowledged in the literature, however, directly optimizing the inclusive KL objective is itself computationally challenging and can lead to unstable optimization behaviour.
+Our setting differs in an important way.
+We do not directly optimize the inclusive divergence but the IW-ELBO objective, which remains rooted in the reverse KL variational framework, while employing the BW optimization geometry to improve optimization efficiency and posterior exploration.
+Consequently, the improved mass-covering behaviour does not arise from directly enforcing an inclusive-KL objective, but rather from obtaining higher-quality variational approximations within the IW-ELBO framework through a more effective optimization geometry.